Auerilas/ecopy/docs/source/basefuncs.rst

 	wt: numpy.ndarray or list
 		A vector of weights.
 If this vector does not sum to 1, this will be transformed internally by dividing each weight by the sum of weights

+	bias: [0 | 1]
+		Whether or not the weighted standard deviation :math:`\sigma_w` should be calculated from the biased or unbiased variance, as above

 	**Example**